If you are a Star Trek fan like Front Page Founder Janet is, the future is now.

 At the end of the day, one of the keys to getting your website on the front page of Google is to make sure that it is compiled of helpful, quality content that answers people’s questions in a simple and understandable way.

-Or if you really want to give your SEO a boost, you could always get in touch to book one of my affordable SEO packages.
+Or if you really want to give your SEO a boost, you could always get in touch to book one of our affordable SEO packages.

 (Go on, you know you want to!)